Ax3man/woutervdbijl.com/content/home/about.md

 # Biography

-I am currently working as a post-doctoral researched in the lab of Chris Wheat, on a project involving color evolution in butterflies.
+I am currently working as a post-doctoral researcher in the lab of Chris Wheat, on a project involving wing color evolution in butterflies.

 Previously, I was a PhD student with Niclas Kolm studying the function and evolution of brain size.
 For my thesis I performed experiments on brain size in guppies, and performed comparitive analyses on the same topic.